ramenhog/ramenhog.github.io/_posts/2017-03-17-an-exercise-in-css-masonry.md

 `Column count` is used for dictating the number of columns you want to appear in your layout.
 In this case, we're creating a masonry layout with five columns, so we're simply setting that property to five.
 The browser will then automatically set the maximum column height for each column so that they are all roughly equal in height.

 We are also setting `column-gap` to 0, which controls the amount of space between columns, but _not_ rows.
-So, instead of dictating that space on each column, we’ll actually let the `.item` element take care of that with it’s own padding.
+So, instead of dictating that space on each column, we’ll actually let the `.item` element take care of that with its own padding.
 These `.item` elements actually act as a container to control the spacing between elements.
 This way the spacing all around each item will stay consistent without any funky wrapping.

 {% highlight css %}
 .item {